cs3216/cs3216.github.io/coursework/mobile/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 14:</strong> Embed Google Analytics
-  in your application and give us a screenshot of the report.
-Make sure you embed the tracker at least 48 hours before submission deadline as updates are reported once per day.
+  or equivalent alternatives in your application and give us a screenshot of the report.
+Make sure you embed the tracker at least 48 hours before submission deadline as updates for Google Analytics are reported once per day.
 </div>

 ### Google Lighthouse